filip-rs/yay-gui/README.md

 # yay-gui
-A Gui application for the Arch User Repository Helper Yay
+A Gui application for the Arch User Repository Helper: Yay

+Search, install and Remove Packages via a GUI.